psrenergy/PSRClassesInterface.jl/docs/src/index.md

 It is comprised of three main modules:
 - `OpenStudy`: Reads and writes data in the JSON format
 - `OpenBinary`: Reads and writes time series data in the binary format
-- `OpenSQL`: Reads and writes data in the SQL format
+- `PSRDBSQLite`: Reads and writes data in the SQL format

 ## Installation